Baltic knighthoods: Estonian Knighthood

 The earliest written reference of the Estonian Knighthood (Estländische Ritterschaft) dates from 1252.
 Its origins date back to the time of Danish rule, when two northern Estonian provinces of Harjumaa (Harrien) and Virumaa (Wierland) were allied together.
 The process of the development of the corporation into a political entity was completed by the end of the Rule of the Teutonic Order in 1561, resulting in the control of the region and its peasant population, although excluding the cities.

 Livonian Knighthood

 Oesel Knighthood

-The island of Oesel (Saaremaa) was conquered by crusaders between in 1227.
-During this period most of the island and the county of Wiek (Läänemaa) on neighboring mainland, became episcopal property, while the island of Moon (Muhu) and the eastern section of Oesel fell to the Teutonic Order.
-In 1238, the Seeland Convention recognized the Oesel Knighthood's right of co-govern the territory with the episcopal chapter.
+The island of Ösel (Saaremaa) was conquered by crusaders between in 1227.
+During this period most of the island and the county of Wiek (Läänemaa) on neighboring mainland, became episcopal property, while the island of Moon (Muhu) and the eastern section of Ösel fell to the Teutonic Order.
+In 1238, the Seeland Convention recognized the Knighthood's right of co-govern the territory with the episcopal chapter.